gurusst/gurusst/README.md

 - 👋 Hi, I’m @gurusst
 - 👀 I’m interested in DevOps
-- 🌱 I’m currently learning Ops
+- 🌱 I’m currently learning date to day task
-- 💞️ I’m looking to collaborate on all DevOps
+- 💞️ I’m looking to collaborate on all DevOps Tools
 - 📫 How to reach me brotherhoods.the@gmail.com

 <!---